strangerssthinggame-lgtm/studio/README.md

 ## Fixing Image Uploads (CORS Configuration)

 If you are having trouble uploading images and seeing permission errors, you need to configure Cross-Origin Resource Sharing (CORS) on your Firebase Storage bucket.
+This is a one-time setup step.

 **1. Install Google Cloud CLI:**